-He attended all three (3) Board of Directors' Meeting held in the financial year ended 31 December 2014.
+He attended four (4) out of five (5) Board of Directors' Meeting held in the financial year ended 31 December 2015.

 He has no family relationship with any director and/or major shareholder of the Company.
 He has no conflict of interest with the Company and he has no conviction for any offences within the past ten (10) years other than traffic offences, if any.